-The trigonometric ratios are handy for real-life situations where right-angled triangles are involves, but what about triangles that are not right-angled?
+The trigonometric ratios are handy for real-life situations where right-angled triangles are involved, but what about triangles that are not right-angled?
 We use the sine rule.
 Use this resource to learn what the sine rule is and how it is applied.

 The sine rule shows that the ratio of the length of a side, to the sine of its opposite angle, will be the same for all three sides.